PrinsFrank/standards/README.md

 [![Daily country spec update](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-country.yml/badge.svg)](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-country.yml)

+> :mortar_board: **Alpha2/3 country codes are always UPPERCASE to avoid confusion with language codes.
+It is recommended to use Alpha3 codes when exposing the specification in APIs**

 ### At a glance

-> :mortar_board: **Country codes are always UPPERCASE to avoid confusion with language codes.
-It is recommended to use ALPHA-3 codes when exposing the specification in APIs**

 All the Alpha2, Alpha3, Numeric and Name values have a corresponding enum in the other country enums.
 These can be converted using their corresponding methods (toAlpha2, toAlpha3 etc...).